 Another important difference between daycare centers and other childcare options is that with daycare, you can’t be as picky about who your children are spending their time with.
 Most parents at least meet with the teachers at daycare centers they are considering but there is no guarantee that those teachers will be the ones caring for your children.
 It is well-documented that the turnover rate for the daycare center workforce is very high—within a year, an average of 30% of teachers and assistants leave their jobs .
 It’s also worth noting that daycare teachers’ backgrounds and experience vary considerably based on what education and training requirements the center and the state you live in require.

 With an au pair or nanny, you can be much more particular about who is taking care of your little ones.
 And, in the case of an au pair, you can also feel confident that candidates have already been screened and trained.
-Cultural Care’s pool of available au pairs includes hundreds of candidates who are pre-screened—all have childcare experience (at least 200 hours; in most cases many more), and they all complete a 4-day orientation and training program before arriving to your home.
-During the program, au pairs have the opportunity to receive certification from the American Heart Association in adult and pediatric CPR and First Aid.
+Cultural Care’s pool of available au pairs includes hundreds of candidates who are pre-screened and have childcare experience (at least 200 hours; in most cases many more).
+They all complete an orientation and training program before arriving to your home, including an online CPR and First Aid course provided by the American Heart Association.
 Most nanny agencies also screen their applicants as well as provide background checks and references.
 If you are searching for nannies yourself online, that responsibility will be largely yours.

 8: Are you interested in cultural exchange?

 Does exposing your children to other cultures appeal to you?
 Are you hopeful that your child will one day learn another language?
-Is it important that your children learn sensitivity to other cultures and heritages?
-If you answered “yes” to all of these questions, recognize that the au pair program allows your children to experience all of these things right in your own home.
-Of course, there are other ways to raise culturally sensitive, multi-lingual children, but the advantage to accomplishing this through hosting an au pair is that it happens organically and at no extra cost to you.
+Is it important that your children learn sensitivity to other people and cultures?
+If you answered “yes” to these questions, recognize that the au pair program allows your children to experience all of these things right in your own home.
+Of course, there are other ways to raise culturally sensitive, multi-lingual children, but the advantage to accomplishing this with the help of an au pair is that it happens organically and at no extra cost to you.
 A nanny or nanny shares may also provide the opportunity for exposure to a different culture.

 9: Would a live-in solution work for your family?